21 Squadron SAAF: Lindiwe Sisulu

 The following information was disclosed in response to another question posed to Sisulu by Advocate L H Max of the Democratic Alliance.

 All VIP flight information has since been made classified for security reasons.

 Shadow aircraft incident

-In 2012 it was found that two aircraft had followed Jacob Zuma's Boeing BBJ flight into John F Kennedy International Airport.
-The aircraft were using SAAF callsigns.
+In 2012 it was found that two aircraft had followed Jacob Zuma's Boeing BBJ flight into John F. Kennedy International Airport.
+The aircraft were using SAAF call signs.
 The aircraft were a Bombardier Global Express and a South African Airways Airbus A340.
 In response to the reports, then Chief of the Air Force, Lieutenant General Carlo Gagiano said that the aircraft followed to ensure that the president could make it to an important meeting after his New York visit.
 The Democratic Alliance said that Sisulu should take responsibility and explain why the aircraft were used.

 Acquisition of new aircraft

 In 2012 plans were announced to acquire a new Boeing 777 VIP aircraft for the SAAF in a R2 billion deal.
 The order was cancelled after the offer had lapsed.

 In 2015, Armscor opened the tender process for a new VIP aircraft for use by the president.
 Analysts speculated that an aircraft meeting Armscor's specifications could cost R4 billion.